pedersenjs/camp.io/README.md

 	      }
 	    }
 ```
-- These ensure the map markers can still be seen even in the case of the map or session reloading, allowing for there to be some persistent marker set up.
+- These ensure the map markers can still be seen even in the case of the map or session reloading, allowing for a user to save data locally on their machine during a browsing session.